bytecodealliance/component-docs/component-model/src/design/why-component-model.md

 A core module usually corresponds to a single binary `.wasm` file.
-These modules can be run in the browser, or via a separate runtime such as [Wasmtime](https://wasmtime.dev/) or [WAMR](https://github.com/bytecodealliance/wasm-micro-runtime).
+These modules can be run in the browser, or via a server-side WebAssembly runtime such as [Wasmtime](https://wasmtime.dev/) or [WAMR](https://github.com/bytecodealliance/wasm-micro-runtime).

 ### Limitations of core modules